When Your Daughter Doesn’t Appreciate You

 Let’s say you’ve asked your daughter several times to clean her room and she just ignores you.
 (And is rude to you) Then your daughter says, “Mom, I need a new outfit for Friday, NOW!”

 Well, this is going to bring up a cluster of feelings.
-Not only do you feel unappreciated, her entitlement is going to infuriate you.
+Not only do you feel unappreciated, but her entitlement is also going to infuriate you.
 And the “natural” reaction for most moms would be to get really mad at their daughters.
 I totally understand since I’ve raised a teenage daughter, but this only escalates the drama.
 Whatever you say (or yell) at that moment is going to trigger your daughter and she is going to react.
 I promise you “getting mad at your daughter” will not get rid of her entitlement.
 This will only make her retaliate.

 “Then what am I supposed to do?”

 In the moment there is not much you can do.
 The real change happens later.
 This mom could say in the moment, “I’ll think about it.”
 In other words, this mom needs some time to come up with an effective plan.
 This mom isn’t losing face, she is holding on her to her power.